opendime/opendime/v2/README.md

 ## PRE-RELEASE / Draft

-Both the white paper and these images are not yet final, however, we consider this verison to be the "release candidate".
+Both the white paper and these images are not yet final, however, we consider this version to be the "release candidate".

 ```
 2.0.0 time=20170227.113404 git=v2@a44f83a